-Year ended August 31, 2022 \$ Year ended August 31, 2021 \$ Salaries and contract fee expense of key management 1,168,010 799,109 Value of RSUs expensed (note 10) 59,667 110,000 Value of stock options with officers and directors expensed (note 10) 651,308 1,131,857 1,878,985 2,040,966
+Year ended August 31, 2023 \$ Year ended August 31, 2022 \$ Salaries and contract fees of key management 701,826 1,168,010 Value of RSUs (note 10) 107,333 59,667 Value of stock options with officers and directors (note 10) 278,368 651,308 1,087,527 1,878,985

-As at August 31, 2022, a total of \$20,164 (August 31, 2021 - \$18,233) is included in accounts payable and accrued liabilities with respect to amounts due to key executive management for service contract obligations and expenses.
+As at August 31, 2023, a total of \$16,276 (August 31, 2022 - \$20,164) is included in accounts payable and accrued liabilities with respect to amounts due to key executive management for service contract obligations and expenses.

 The Company has management service agreements with each of its Chief Executive Officer, Vice President, Exploration and Chief Financial Officer which provide for a payment upon termination without cause.
 The Chief Executive Officer and Vice President Exploration would be entitled to six months' compensation upon termination without cause.
 With respect to the Chief Financial Officer, a payment equivalent to three months' compensation is payable upon termination without cause.
-The service agreements for the Chief Executive Officer, Vice President Exploration and Chief Financial Officer also provide that under certain conditions, including a change in control of the Company, that each of these individuals would be entitled to a lump sum payment.
-These payments are equivalent to twelve months' compensation with respect to the Chief Executive Officer and Vice President Exploration and six months' compensation with respect to the Chief Financial Officer.
+The service agreements for the Chief Executive Officer, Vice President Exploration and Chief Financial Officer, Vice President Exploration and Chief Financial Officer also provide that under certain conditions, including a change in control of the Company, that each of these individuals would be entitled to a lump sum payment.
+These payments are equivalent to twelve months' compensation with respect to the Chief Executive Officer.

-12. Financial instruments and risk management
+13. Financial instruments and risk management

-As at August 31, 2022 and 2021, the Company's financial instruments include cash and cash equivalents, restricted deposits, marketable securities, accounts payable and accrued liabilities.
+As at August 31, 2023 and 2022, the Company's financial instruments include cash and cash equivalents, restricted deposits, marketable securities, accounts payable and accrued liabilities.
 Due to the short-term nature of these financial instruments the carrying values approximate their fair values.
 The Company examines the various financial risks to which it may be exposed and assesses the impact and likelihood of those risks.
 The Company may be exposed to various financial risks related to credit risk, liquidity risk, price risk and currency risk.
 Where material, these risks are reviewed and monitored by the Board of Directors of the Company.

-Credit risl
+Credit risk

 Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash and cash equivalents and restricted deposits.
 The Company's cash and restricted deposits are held at a major Canadian financial institution in both Canada and Jamaica and a major financial institution in Peru.
 The maximum exposure to credit risk is equivalent to the carrying amount.
-As at August 31, 2022, the Company does not consider any of its financial assets to be impaired.
+As at August 31, 2023, the Company does not consider any of its financial assets to be impaired.